Food Without Borders and Cultural Arts Program

-Hope Blooms opened the Viola Desmond Outdoor Theatre at their garden site in the summer of 2015.
+- Viola Desmond Outdoor Theatre at their garden site in the summer of 2015.
 Over 70 community members came out each Thursday evening in July and August to enjoy a free film.
+Subtitles were provided in different languages so that all members of our community could feel included.

 Culinary Arts Program

-The Culinary Arts program is a weekly after school program, led by a Red Seal Chef who is a long-time volunteer with Hope Blooms.
+The Culinary Arts program is a weekly after school program, led by our Red Seal Chef Natasha Jollymore who is the Chef and Manager of Food Programs at Hope Blooms.
 The hands-on curriculum is created with youth involvement and based on a first year Culinary Institute course.

 - Food literacy skills